Channel Incentives

 How much are loyalty points worth?

 In most cases, loyalty points hold a monetary value, meaning they can be exchanged for goods within a catalogue, discounts in store, free products/upgrades or other perks.
-However, the worth of loyalty points can vary significantly depending on the specific program, as companies can define this value upon launch.
+However, the worth of loyalty points can vary significantly depending on the specific programme, as companies can define this value upon launch.

-For instance, in a retail loyalty program, customers might earn 10 points with each purchase and these points could eventually be redeemed for vouchers or discounts on future purchases.
+For instance, in a retail loyalty programme, customers might earn 10 points with each purchase and these points could eventually be redeemed for vouchers or discounts on future purchases.
 The value of each point might be fixed, such as 1 point equaling £0.01 or it could fluctuate based on promotions or special offers.

 Points might be redeemable for flights, hotel stays, upgrades or even experiences like concert tickets or dining vouchers.
-The value of points in these programs can vary based on factors such as the destination, availability and demand.
+The value of points in these programmes can vary based on factors such as the destination, availability and demand.

 For example, redeeming points for a flight during peak travel season might require more points than during off-peak times.